 2. Not everyone has to like them – and that's okay

-And that’s okay.
-Identify your values and stick to them (e.g., being kind to others, working hard at school, avoiding alcohol and drugs).
-You don’t always have to make friends and classmates “proud” of you, especially if doing so violates your own values.
-When you stick to your values, others will usually respect that, even if they don’t show it.
+Encourage your child to identify their values and stick to them (e.g., being kind to others, working hard at school, avoiding alcohol and drugs).
+Not everyone is going to like them and that's okay.
+They don't have to try and impress friends and classmates, especially if doing so violates their own values.
+Teach your child that when they stick to their values, others will usually respect that, even if they don't show it.
 The first couple of weeks back to school tend to seem a little socially chaotic as everyone is trying to find their place in the “social ladder of popularity.”
-However, having just a couple close friends can be more important and rewarding than having tons of surface-level friends.
+However, having just a couple close friends can be more important and rewarding than having tons of surface-level friends.and rewarding than having tons of surface-level friends.

 3. Grades are important, but so is being well-rounded

-Starting the new school year with the goal of earning good grades is great and certainly important, so go for it!
-But working hard at school and learning how to recover from setbacks can be just as important in achieving your dreams.
-If you feel super anxious about classes, schedule an occasional 10 to15 minute worry time to allow yourself to be anxious about them.
-Then move on so that it doesn’t control the rest of your week or negatively impact your grades.
-Most employers and colleges are not only interested in your GPA; they also want to know if you have a life outside of your studies.
-If, after trying your best, you’re not a straight A/B student, identify what else you’re good at and then do it.
+Starting the new school year with the goal of earning good grades is great and certainly important, so encourage your child to go for it!
+But working hard at school and learning how to recover from setbacks can be just as important in achieving goals.
+If your child feels super anxious about classes, schedule an occasional 10 to 15 minute worry time to allow them to be anxious.
+Then encourage them to move on so it doesn't control the rest of their week or negatively impact grades.
+If, after trying their best, they're not a straight A/B student, identify what else they are good at and then do it.
 A student with a lower GPA who also volunteers in the community still shows well-roundedness.